Would an online shop be of benefit to your business?

 For a business to grow, it needs to keep existing customers, and reach new ones.
 There is an overwhelming trend towards online shopping, so if your business sells products (as opposed to services), then the short answer to this question is 'yes' - you probably should have an online shop.

 Of course the longer answer is never quite so straightforward.
-Whether its a good idea to invest in developing and maintaining an ecommerce website depends on a whole array of factors, and its a decision that only someone with a deep understanding of your business, your products or services, your customers, and your competitors can take.
+Whether it’s a good idea to invest in developing and maintaining a Shopify or other e-commerce website depends on a whole array of factors, and it’s a decision that only someone with a deep understanding of your business, your products or services, your customers, and your competitors can take.